The AALLYN Ethos

 How my Personal Philosophies Influence how I Run my Brand

 The bags themselves are without the fuss, and fit into real life.
-We don’t follow what’s popular (which is another alignment with my personal beliefs) and focus on what sustains, what’s easy, and what makes you feel good.
+We don’t follow what’s popular (which is another alignment with my personal beliefs) and instead focus on what sustains, what’s easy, and what makes you feel good.
 I don’t even have time to really pay that close of attention to what’s happening outside of AALLYN, and it felt more sincere to stick with styles that feel right and natural to us.
-Trends seem to pass faster than the seasons these days, especially with the speed of short-form content, it's hard to keep up with every microtrend.
+Trends seem to pass faster than the seasons these days, especially with the speed of short-form content, it's hard to keep up with every micro-trend.
 The goal has always been to bridge the gap between what is usable or practical, and what adds to someone’s personal style and confidence.

-But my customer-first policy truly started when I was selling on poshmark where the individual interactions could be very personal.
+But my customer-first policy truly started when I was selling on Poshmark where the individual interactions could be very personal.
 It was a place where you were selling something in your hands to someone who trusted you to describe it and ultimately was after a good value.
 And it's my hope that the same spirit is translated over to what we do today.

 What Both Physical and Material ‘Success’ Looks Like in My Current Stage of Life and How it Has Changed Over Time

-Entering Motherhood and My Relationship with Fashion, Consumption and Business
+Becoming a Mother and My Relationship with Fashion, Consumption and Business

 This business has gifted me the opportunity to have that freedom.
 I get excited when I start my workday because I get that headspace to face that challenge I was trying to figure out and solve the day before with fresh eyes.
 Before starting my business I read the book Atomic Habits and the idea of aiming to improve 1% a day really stuck with me.
 I now tell myself I don’t need to have it all figured out, I just need to put in my 1% and it will compound and grow into something bigger.